 Some key code guidelines relate to the spacing of outlets.
 For most rooms, outlets need to be placed no more than every 182.88cm (6 feet) along walls and no more than 365.76cm (12 feet) of travel between outlets in that same wall space.

-Certain room types, like bedrooms, also have minimum outlet counts that need to be met.
+Certain room types, like bedrooms, also have minimum outlet counts to be met.
 Being aware of these electrical code standards is the first step toward properly calculating the number of outlets each of your rooms requires for both safety and sufficient power.
 Following the code will help avoid potential electrical hazards down the road.

 How Many Outlets Do You Need in a Room